mdewey/sdg-dotnet-console-template/README.md

 3. run `nuget pack .`
 4. run `nuget push SDG.templates.Console.X.X.X.nupkg -Source https://www.nuget.org` with the correct version number

-This will push it to Nuget to be instal later.
+This will push it to Nuget.
+Nuget will index the package, and when it's done indexing (~ 1-30 minutes), it will available for install.
 To install on a students laptop

 ```sh
 dotnet new --install SDG.templates.Console::X.X.X